CogComp/Yes-No-or-IDK/README.md

   - Train Set: **DATA/BoolQ_3L/train_IDK.jsonl**
   - Dev Set: **DATA/BoolQ_3L/dev_IDK.jsonl**

-* ACE-whQA
-The corpus is in SQuAD 2.0 format so it can be used with the same code.
-  - Has Answer: **DATA/ACE-whQA/ACE-whQA-has-answer.json**
-  - Compet.
-IDK: **DATA/ACE-whQA/ACE-whQA-IDK-competitive.json**
-  - Non-Compet.
-IDK: **DATA/ACE-whQA/ACE-wkQA-non-competitive.json**

 * ACE-YNQA
 The corpus is in BoolQ_3L format so it can be used with the same code.
   - Full corpus: **DATA/ACE-YNQA/ACE-YNQA-full.json**